Skip to Main Content

 Will unemployment increase my car insurance premium?

 Since auto insurance rates are calculated based on risk, one way that unemployment could impact your premium is if your credit score has decreased due to additional debt or missed payments.
-Unless you live in California, Hawaii, Massachusetts or Michigan, where credit is limited or banned as an auto insurance rating factor, your insurance company might raise your premium when your policy renews as a result of a lower credit-based insurance score
+Unless you live in California, Hawaii, Massachusetts or Michigan, where credit is limited or banned as an auto insurance rating factor, your insurance company might raise your premium when your policy renews as a result of a lower credit-based insurance score.

 On the other hand, if you're driving less because you're no longer commuting, you may save a bit on your car insurance.
 Car insurance companies typically see lower mileage as a lower risk of accidents, so driving less could bring down your rate.
+To find out if you qualify for savings based on your annual mileage, contact your insurer.

 How to save on car insurance if you are unemployed

-Compare rates and check for discounts
+Compare rates

 Losing your job could present a good opportunity to ensure you're still getting a competitive rate for your car insurance.
 Different companies have unique pricing algorithms, so you'll likely get different quotes from different carriers for the same coverage types and levels.
 Many carriers offer online quoting that may allow you to easily see which company could offer you the lowest rates based on your personal rating factors.